Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

 The constructed models validate the 2D-M2 interpretation of the data.
-Combining this with the other structural and electronic properties we have measured, we can state that the 2D-M2 is a different thermodynamic phase from both the long-range M1 and R phases.
+Combined with the other measurements we made, this shows that the 2D-M2 is a different thermodynamic phase from both the long-range M1 and R phases.
 The transition from 2D-M2 to R is a first-order, metal-to-metal phase transition.
 Compositionally, the structural instability in V$_{1-x}$Mo$_x$O$_2$ changes from M1 to 2D-M2 ordering quite discontinuously between $0.17 < x \leq 0.188$.
-The transition is very similar to the observed V$_{1-x}$Cr$_x$O$_2$ phase behaviour, except that here the M2-like phase only has medium-range order in two dimensions and very short-range order in the third dimension.
-Another difference is that Cr-substitution immediately ($x\leq 0.015$) suppresses M1 in favour of M2.
-For Mo-substitution, the M1 structure is robust up to $x=0.18$, before suddenly disappearing.
+The change is very similar to the observed V$_{1-x}$Cr$_x$O$_2$ phase behavior, except that the Cr M2 analog has always been reported to be ordered in three dimensions (3D-M2).
+Another difference is that Cr-substitution immediately ($\approx$1.5\%) suppresses M1 in favor of 3D-M2.

-This fragility implies that long-range order of displacements is somehow independent between the orthogonal sets of \{110\} planes, and that $x=0.19$ corresponds to the point where two order parameters diverge.
-This is reminiscent to the `embedded 2D crystal model' proposed by Lovorn and Sarker\cite{Lovorn2017}.
-In accordance with the Lovorn-Sarker Ashkin-Teller displacements model, the critical composition near $x=0.19$ is when order parameters become $m_A\neq 0\neq m_B$.
-They predicted that in this case, interactions between the $\langle 110\rangle$ and $\langle 100 \rangle$ directions are geometrically frustrated and prevent ordering along both directions simultaneously.
-Instead, regions with strongly coupled displacements in either [110] or [1$\overline{1}$0] planes form.
-This is exactly what we required to explain the wavy feature in our diffraction data.
-Another feature of the geometric frustration is that only the odd numbered pairs of parallel are frustrated, while the even-numbered neighbours still have some correlations.
-It is also consistent with the observed 3D-$\Delta$PDF map.
-It is important that the disordered dimension in the 2D-M2 phase would be symmetrically equivalent to one of the ordered ones in the ht-R phase.
-This is in contrast to most low-dimensional disordered phases, such as clays or layered chalcogenides, where weak structural interactions are what lead to scattering rods\cite{Sturza2015,Friend1987}).
-To our knowledge an ordered state like this has never been observed experimentally in rutile or any other extended solid.
+All of this is reminiscent of the ``embedded 2D crystal model'' proposed by Lovorn and Sarker \cite{Lovorn2017}.
+In accordance with the Lovorn-Sarker model, the critical composition near 19\% Mo is when the orthogonal, inter-penetrating order parameters become inequivalent ($m_A\neq 0\neq m_B$).
+Geometric frustration between the $\langle 110\rangle$ and $\langle 100 \rangle$ directions are then strong enough to prevent ordering along both directions simultaneously.
+Instead, regions with strongly coupled displacements in either (110) or (1$\overline{1}$0) planes form, as observed here.
+Unexpectedly, the inclusion of the frustrated $\langle 100\rangle$ correlations was required to explain the wavy component in the scattering rods in the present diffraction data, making the frustration a necessary part of the model.
+To our knowledge, geometric frustration of displacements inhibiting ordering in a single dimension has never been observed experimentally in rutile or any other extended solid.